-Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended June 30, 2020, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common stock.
-There have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended June 30, 2020.
+Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended June 30, 2020, and in Part II, Item 1A, "Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common stock.
+There have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended June 30, 2020 and our Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, other than as described in the updated risk factors provided below.